gvegayon/appliedsnar/docs/part-01-06-network-simulation-and-viz.md

 - `netdiffuseR`: For a single function we use for adjusting vertex size in igraph.
 - `rgexf`: For building interactive (html) figures.

-You can use the following codeblock to install any missing package:
+You can use the following code block to install any missing package:

 ```r